jxm-analytics/cyclistic-bike-usage-analysis/README.md

 **Documentation**:

-The data structure is as above.
-The documentation gives the raw datasets and processed datasets for further analysis.
+The documentation gives the raw datasets and processed datasets for R programming, SQL data analysis and Tableau visualization.
-In this phrase for the practice purpose, I used SQL and R programming did the same process twice and got the same results.
+I used SQL and R programming did data prepare and data process at the same time, and analyze phrase next stage.
 Please see /Rcode for `RCode/Divvy_Trips_2019_Q1_process.R` and `RCode/2019_2020_Q1_combine_process.R`.

 ## Phase 4.
 Analyze
 **Data Analysis**: